-All CA operations SHALL be conducted within a physically protected environment that deters, prevents, and detects unauthorized use of, access to, or disclosure of sensitive information and systems.
+All CA systems SHALL be located within a physically protected environment that deters, prevents, and detects unauthorized use of, access to, or disclosure of sensitive information and systems.
 The location and construction of the facility housing the CA equipment, as well as sites housing remote workstations used to administer the CAs, SHALL be consistent with facilities used to house high-value, sensitive information.
 The site location and construction, when combined with other physical security protection mechanisms such as guards, high security locks, and intrusion sensors, SHALL provide robust protection against unauthorized access to the CA equipment and records.

 Such requirements are based in part on the establishment of physical security tiers.
-A tier is a barrier such as a locked door or closed gate that provides mandatory access control for individuals and requires a positive response (e.g., door unlocks or gate opens) for each individual to proceed to the next area.
+A tier is a barrier such as a locked door, a closed gate, or an alarm system that provides mandatory access control for individuals and requires a positive response (e.g., door unlocks, gate opens, or alarm system is disarmed) for each individual to proceed to the next area.
 Each successive tier provides more restricted access and greater physical security against intrusion or unauthorized access.

-Moreover, each physical security tier encapsulates the next inner tier, such that an inner tier SHALL be fully contained in an outside tier and cannot have a common outside wall with the outside tier, the outermost tier being the outside barrier of the building (e.g., a perimeter fence or outside wall).
+DEPRECATED: Moreover, each physical security tier encapsulates the next inner tier, such that an inner tier SHALL be fully contained in an outside tier and cannot have a common outside wall with the outside tier, the outermost tier being the outside barrier of the building (e.g., a perimeter fence or outside wall).

-CAs SHALL construct the facilities housing their CA functions with at least five physical security tiers, Tiers 1 through 5.
-CAs SHALL perform all validation operations within Tier 3 or higher.
-CAs SHALL place Information Services systems necessary to support CA functions in Tier 4 or higher.
-Online and offline cryptographic modules SHALL be placed in Tier 5 or higher.
-CAs SHALL further protect offline cryptographic modules by placing them within Tier 5 or higher.
-CAs using Automated Administration SHALL place the Automated Administration server in Tier 4 or higher.
+CAs SHALL construct the facilities housing their CA functions with at least four physical security tiers.
+CAs SHALL perform all validation operations within Tier 2 or higher.
+CAs SHALL place Information Services systems necessary to support CA functions in Tier 3 or higher.
+Online and offline cryptographic modules SHALL be placed in Tier 4 or higher.
+CAs SHALL further protect offline cryptographic modules by placing them within Tier 4 or higher when not in use.

+DEPRECATED: CAs using Automated Administration SHALL place the Automated Administration server in Tier 4 or higher.